ahinkel421/goalstrive/README.md

 1. Add user id property to goals.
 1. Automatically trim whitespace on signup/login
 1. Make goals updatable
+1. Add a 'delete goals' button.
+Make delete request to server.

 Once app is functioning To dos:

+1. Change ETA entree to calender
 1. Add tests for routes
 1. Add CI and Heroku
 1. Setup database on mLab